JustinSDK/dotSCAD/docs/lib-sphere_spiral_extrude.md

 Extrudes a 2D shape along the path of a sphere spiral.

 When using this module, you should use points to represent the 2D shape.
 You need to provide indexes of triangles, too.
 This module provides two prepared triangles indexes.
-One is `"RADIAL"`.
 See [polysections](https://openhome.cc/eGossip/OpenSCAD/lib-polysections.html) for details.

 Dependencies: `rotate_p`, `sphere_spiral`, `cross_sections`, `polysections`.